Discovery Benefits Contact Info

 - If the services are provided by a dependent care center, the center must comply with all state and local laws and must provide care for more than six (6) individuals who are not a resident of the facility.

 - The total amount reimbursed cannot exceed the actual paid into the account.

 - Medical & Dependent Care Expenses Reimbursement Form (PDF)

 - Recurring Dependent Care Expenses (PDF)

-- In order to be reimbursed from your account, the expenses you claim must be eligible under IRS regulations—you are responsible for keeping receipts in case you are audited or asked to provide substantiaion documentation.
+- In order to be reimbursed from your account, the expenses you claim must be eligible under IRC 125-Cafeteria plan rules and regulations—you are responsible for keeping receipts in case you are audited or asked to provide substantiation documentation.

 - Butler does not have a grace period.
 All expenses must be incurred between January 1 and December 31 of the plan year.
 However, claims for expenses incurred may be submitted up until March 31 the following year.

 - Unused 2019 dependent flexible spending contributions are forfeited per IRS regulations.
 They cannot be "rolled over" into the next plan year.